ketankartoza/catalogue_fork/docs/sphinx/developer-docs/product-schema.rst

 --------------------------------------------
-**Note:** The geometric resolution and band count columns in this table need to be populated by Wolfgang.
+**Note:** The spatial resolution and band count columns in this table need to be populated by Wolfgang.

 **Logic Rules:** The additional columns in the acquisition mode are used to provide implicit values for products if they are created without implicit values.
 In particular:

-+ The geometric resolution will be used to populate the GenericSensorProduct fields of geometric_resolution, geometric_resolution_x and geometric_resolution_y.
-This is implemented by first populating the geometric_resolution field (NULL) when assigning acquisition mode, and then assigning the same value to both geometric_resolution_x and geometric_resolution_y.
++ The spatial resolution will be used to populate the GenericSensorProduct fields of spatial_resolution, spatial_resolution_x and spatial_resolution_y.
+This is implemented by first populating the spatial_resolution field (NULL) when assigning acquisition mode, and then assigning the same value to both spatial_resolution_x and spatial_resolution_y.
 + The band_count in acquisition mode will be assigned to the GenericSensorProduct.band_count (formerly called spectral_resolution) if NULL at the moment of assignment.